 For volume, it’s an eighth (1⁄8) of a fluid ounce.

-So there you have it, a dram is an eighth of an ounce… but in reality it just means “a wee bit” when you talk about Scotch.
+For all practical purposes, a dram just means “a wee bit” when you talk about Scotch.
 No one is holding a measuring spoon when they measure out their drams!